 Back in 1971, this was the day the UK and Ireland decimalised their currencies.
 Known as Decimalisation Day, before this date we Brits used pounds, shillings and pence.
 The pound was made up of 240 pence with 12 pence in a shilling and 20 shillings in a pound.

-Sadly, coins such as the 'half-crown' (worth two shillings and sixpence, or one eighth of a pound) were lost but the decimalised pound is more compatible with computers and is simpler to calculate change.
-Decimalisation of the pound also brought it in line with most other international currencies.
+Sadly, coins such as the 'half-crown' (worth two shillings and sixpence, or one-eighth of a pound) were lost but the decimalised pound is more compatible with computers and is simpler to calculate change.
+The decimalisation of the pound also brought it in line with most other international currencies.
 We're drinking to this Sterling currency with a Money Penny Cocktail.

 In 1564, Galileo Galilei was born in the shadow of Pisa's Leaning Tower.
 He would go on to become a mathematician, a physicist, an astronomer and, according to Albert Einstein, "the father of modern science".

 Galileo's greatest achievement?
 He set up a model of rational scientific thought and research that would last into the modern era - AKA, he believed that maths and physics, not the Bible, should govern our interpretation of science.
 He stood up to his friend, Pope Urban, enough to publish an argument that the Earth revolved around the Sun, when the Church believed that the Sun revolved around the Earth.
-Galileo fathered three children outside marriage, and acknowledged them, invented instruments from thermometers to telescopes, discovered four of Jupiter's moons - and much, much more.
+Galileo invented instruments from thermometers to telescopes, discovered four of Jupiter's moons - and much, much more.
 We are toasting this great Italian with an equally great Italian-influenced cocktail, the Little Italy, created by Audrey Saunders.

 Of course it is!
 We don't have a Gumdrop cocktail with which to celebrate this auspicious occasion but we do have a Jelly Belly Beany.
 Cheers!

 All editorial and photography on this website is copyright protected